 We enter into various oil derivative contracts to mitigate our exposure to commodity price risk associated with anticipated future oil production.
-These contracts currently consist of three-way collars, purchased puts and swaps with calls.
+These contracts currently consist of three-way collars, put options, call options and swaps.
 In regards to our obligations under our various commodity derivative instruments, if our production does not exceed our existing hedged positions, our exposure to our commodity derivative instruments would increase.